aojiu/ml_project/README.md

 For this two dataset, we change the target value to 1 and 0.
 If difference price is less than 0, then it is 0, otherwise it is 1. <br>
 For each datasets, the models would apply many different parameters. <br>
 #### hidenLayer :
-hidden layer as list. eg [10,4,2] is three hiden layer with 10 neurons in first hiden layer, 4 neurons in second layer, and 2 neurons in last layer etc. <br>
+Hidden layer as list. eg [10,4,2] is three hiden layer with 10 neurons in first hiden layer, 4 neurons in second layer, and 2 neurons in last layer etc. <br>
 #### activation :
-activation function. eg. elu, relu, sigmoid, hard_sigmoid, exponential, linear <br>
+Activation function. eg. elu, relu, sigmoid, hard_sigmoid, exponential, linear <br>
 #### activity_regularizer:
-we want regulariz the value after caculating the activation function<br>
+We want regulariz the value after caculating the activation function<br>
 #### optimizer:
-optimiz function that used to update the parameters each generation. eg. SGD, RMSprop, Adagrad, Adadelta, Adam<br>
+Optimiz function that used to update the parameters each generation. eg. SGD, RMSprop, Adagrad, Adadelta, Adam<br>
 #### batch_size:
-number of samples per gradient update. <br>
+Number of samples per gradient update. <br>
 #### epochs:
-number iterations of generation update. <br>
+Number iterations of generation update. <br>

 #### Function:
 	def nn_classifier(x, y, hidenLayer, activation, regularizer,  optimizer, batch_size, epochs):